Summer Bridge Program

 If admitted to Summer Bridge program:

-• must attend one Summer Bridge welcome session in May or June 2022.
+• You must attend one Summer Bridge welcome session (dates coming soon).

-• will not register for your classes — Summer Bridge staff will register you.
+• Do not register for your classes — Summer Bridge staff will register you.

 You are required to stay enrolled in your courses for the duration of the program.